alloverse/alloui-lua/README.md

 echo "*.so" >> ../../../.gitignore
 ```

-5. Put this bootstrap code in `main.lua`:
+5. Put this bootstrap code in `src/main.lua`:

 ```
 scriptPath = arg[0]